Front Mission: Gun Hazard: Music

 The game's soundtrack was composed by Nobuo Uematsu and Yasunori Mitsuda, with additional tracks provided by Junya Nakano and Masashi Hamauzu.
 The soundtrack was the second collaboration between Nobuo Uematsu and Yasunori Mitsuda, after Chrono Trigger the previous year.
 According to Uematsu, Mitsuda worked so much on the soundtrack that he eventually had to be hospitalized.

 The soundtrack has a "mechanical" theme to its music, and incorporates both electronic and traditional instruments.
 The music from the game was released on an album titled Front Mission Series: Gun Hazard Original Sound Track.
 It was released by NTT Publishing on February 25, 1996.
 Kero Hazel of Square Enix Music Online called the soundtrack album "a thumping example of fine industrial music" and complimented its use of other musical styles to influence that core style.
 Patrick Gann of RPGFan also praised the album as "downright awesome" and highly recommended it.

 After the end credits, a voice sample quietly appears.
 This voice sample is from the uncensored version of the 1994 song "Dog Tribe" by UK hip hop group Fun-Da-Mental.

 Reception

-Famitsu gave it a score of 28 out of 40.

-UK magazine Super Play gave it a score of 45 out of 100.

-Super GamePower gave it a 4.2 out of 5.

-Fun Generation gave it a 7 out of 10.

-In 2016, Nintendo Life gave it a score of 8/10.
+According to Famitsu, Front Mission: Gun Hazard sold over 78,853 copies in its first week on the market.
+The game sold 184,044 by the end of 1996 and 300,000 copies in Japan in total.
+It also received generally favorable reviews from critics.